10clouds/crowdloan-template/README.md

 Project is setup to work on test network in this case it is `westend`.
 If you would like to change connection address please refer to `src/features/Contribution/api/api.ts`

-We are also displaying latest contributors informations using [subscan - transfers endpoint](https://support.subscan.io/#transfers), on test network is free to use, but on any other live network you need to create account on [subscan](https://pro.subscan.io/signup), and then get a free API key that includes higher quotas or start your trial with other available plans at [plans info](https://pro.subscan.io/).
+We are also displaying latest contributors information using [subscan - transfers endpoint](https://support.subscan.io/#transfers), on test network is free to use, but on any other live network you need to create account on [subscan](https://pro.subscan.io/signup), and then get a free API key that includes higher quotas or start your trial with other available plans at [plans info](https://pro.subscan.io/).
 To adjust endpoint please refer to `apiScanUrl` located in `src/config/config.ts`

 ## Getting started